rysiekpl/split-gpg2/README.md

 ### Debian packages

+The following dependancies need to be met to build Debian packages: `debhelper`, `dh-systemd`, `dpkg-dev`.

 ```
 cd /path/to/split-gpg2-source
 dpkg-buildpackage -us -uc
 ```

+Built packages along with some additional files will be saved in `split-gpg2` source's parent directory.

 ### RPM packages

+You will need the following packages to build RPM packages: `rpm`.

 ```
 cd /path/to/split-gpg2-source
 rpmbuild -ba rpm_spec/split-gpg2.spec
 rpmbuild -ba rpm_spec/split-gpg2-dom0.spec
 ```

+Built binary packages will be saved in `~/rpmbuild/RPMS/`; source packages will be saved in `~/rpmbuild/SRPMS/` .

 ## Installation